Creating SOPs That Actually Get Used: A Guide for Contractors

 • Equipment check-out and return

-• Safety protocols for confined spaces or ladders
+• Safety protocols for ladders or confined spaces

-Pro Tip: Ask your team, “Where do we keep making the same mistakes?” and start there.
+Pro Tip: Ask your team, “Where do we keep making the same mistakes?” and start your SOPs there.

 2. Keep It Visual and Mobile-Friendly

-• Store SOPs in a mobile-friendly tool like Trainual or Google Drive
+• Store them in a tool like Trainual, Google Drive, or your project app

-Bonus: Create QR codes that link to SOPs and post them in trucks or job trailers.
+Bonus: Print QR codes that link to SOPs and place them inside trucks or trailers for easy access.

 Example:

-Better: “Check the fuel, blades, and tires on the saw trailer before leaving the shop.”
+“Check fuel, blades, and tires on the saw trailer before leaving the shop.”

 4. Assign Ownership and Accountability

-• Assign a “champion” for each key process (e.g., shop lead, crew leader)
+• Assign a “champion” for each key SOP (e.g., shop manager, crew lead)

-Tool Tip: Use Pipedrive or Monday.com to assign SOP-related tasks and track completion.
+Tool Tip: Use Pipedrive, Monday.com, or Trello to assign SOP-related tasks and monitor follow-through.

 5. Review and Improve Regularly